Ana Lucia Araujo: Research

+Her most recent book explores the role of gifts in the Atlantic slave trade, by following the trajectory of a precious silver ceremonial sword fabricated in the French port of La Rochelle to be offered as a gift to an African slave trader in the West Central African port of Cabinda (in today's Angola) in the late eighteenth century, and one century later was mysteriously looted from Abomey, the capital of the Kingdom of Dahomey (in today's Republic of Benin) by the French army hundreds of miles away.

 A public scholar, Araujo's work has been featured in the New York Times, the Washington Post, Le Monde, Radio Canada, Radio France, National Geographic,O Público, and other media outlets around the world.
-Her op-eds have also appeared in the Washington Post, History News Network, Newsweek, Slate, Intercept Brasil.
+Her op-eds have also appeared in the Washington Post, History News Network, Newsweek, Slate, and Intercept Brasil.